aathn/mvk18/docs/source/tests.rst

 ==============
  TESTS
 ==============
-.. test:: Radians to servo-angles test
+.. test:: Radians to servo values
     :id: TEST_1
     :tags: unittest
     :status: passing

-    A python class consisting of methods that convert radian angles to angles that can be understood by the servo.
-    Passed when values are converted to expected values.
+    A python class consisting of methods that convert radian angles to values that can be understood by the servo.
+Deemed to pass when angles are converted to the expected values.

 .. test:: Servo movement test
     :id: TEST_2
     :tags: manual
     :status: passing

     A python program that moves the servo to its extreme angles.
 The pan/tilt servo is observed and the test is passed if the servo moves as expected.
-    For accuracy a goniometer should be used.
+For accuracy measurements a protractor should be used.

 .. test:: Video stream test
     :id: TEST_3